 A cherished part of every day

-Almost four decades later, just this past winter and spring, I had the happy opportunity to read carefully through the manuscript of Bharat’s latest book, The Sky and the Earth Touched Me.
+Almost four decades later I had the happy opportunity to read carefully through the manuscript of Bharat’s latest book, The Sky and the Earth Touched Me.
 Although my ostensible role was copy editing, I found the text so entrancing that I seized every opportunity away from my “day job” to continue immersing myself.
 The exercises and meditations drew me so powerfully inward that I would experience as much sitting at home reading as I would later when practicing the exercises in nearby natural settings.